Polar Satellite Launch Vehicle: Development

 The inertial navigation systems are developed by ISRO Inertial Systems Unit (IISU) at Thiruvananthapuram.
 The liquid propulsion for the second and fourth stages of the PSLV as well as the Reaction control systems (RCS) are developed by the Liquid Propulsion Systems Centre (LPSC) at Valiamala near Thiruvananthapuram, kerala.
 The solid propellant motors are processed at Satish Dhawan Space Centre (SHAR) at Sriharikota, Andhra Pradesh, which also carries out launch operations.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

 The PSLV was first launched on 20 September 1993.
 The first and second stages performed as expected, but an attitude control problem led to the collision of the second and third stages at separation, and the payload failed to reach orbit.
 After this initial setback, the PSLV successfully completed its second mission in 1994.
 The fourth launch of PSLV suffered a partial failure in 1997, leaving its payload in a lower than planned orbit.
 In November 2014, the PSLV had launched 34 times with no further failures.
 (Although launch 41: August 2017 PSLV-C39 was unsuccessful.)

 PSLV continues to support Indian and foreign satellite launches especially for low Earth orbit (LEO) satellites.
 It has undergone several improvements with each subsequent version, especially those involving thrust, efficiency as well as weight.
 In November 2013, it was used to launch the Mars Orbiter Mission, India's first interplanetary probe.

 In June 2018, the Union Cabinet approved ₹6131 crore for 30 operational flights of the PSLV scheduled to take place between 2019 and 2024.

 ISRO is working towards handing over the production and operation of PSLV to private industry through a joint venture.
 On 16 August 2019, NewSpace India Limited issued an invitation to tender for manufacturing PSLV entirely by private industries.
 On 5 September 2022, NewSpace India Limited signed a contract with Hindustan Aeronautics Limited and Larsen & Toubro led conglomerate for the production of five PSLV-XL launch vehicles after they won competitive bidding.
 Under this contract, they have to deliver their first PSLV-XL within 24 months and the remaining four vehicles every six months.